AlexSP0/gs_analyzer/README.md

 # gs_analyzer
-Compare gsettings keys by path, name, type, description
+How to parse and compare gsettings keys